teodutu/GSoC/gsoc-2025/template-hooks.md

 1. [`rt/aa.d`](https://github.com/dlang/dmd/blob/master/druntime/src/rt/aaA.d) implements associative arrays as language builtins.
 This module is made up of multiple hooks, all of them using `TypeInfo`.
 Therefore, this module is to be reimplemented using templates.
+Associative arrays are defined as an opaque structure called [`Impl`](https://github.com/dlang/dmd/blob/da0fc14189d6614df48cbbf1f5bbf7fc5f93b5f7/druntime/src/rt/aaA.d#L50-L172).
+It receives a `TypeInfo` argument in its constructor.
+This structure is accessed via the runtime hooks listed below.
+The plan for this direction is the following:
+    1. Template the hooks below and temporarily extract the `TypeInfo` structure required by `Impl` from the template arguments using [`typeid`](https://dlang.org/spec/expression.html#TypeidExpression).
+    Each hook will require changes to DRuntime and the compiler.
+    1. Template the `Impl` structure and modify the previously templated hooks to use the template arguments itself instead of `TypeInfo`.

     The list of hooks for associative arrays is:

     ```text
     _aaApply